stevedonovan/easy-shortcuts/readme.md

 ## Extra String Goodies

-I could not resist adding a convenient new string method.
+I could not resist adding a few convenient string methods.

-`split_at_delim` is like a combination of the string `find` and `split_at` methods, except that the delimiter is not included; `"one = two".split_at_delim('=')` gives `Some(("one "," two"))`. `trim` works on the result of this function, converting `Option<(&str,&str)>` to `Option<(String,String)>` with any spare whitespace trimmed.
+`split_at_delim` is like a combination of the string `find` and `split_at` methods, except that the delimiter is not included; `"one = two".split_at_delim('=')` gives `Some(("one "," two"))`. `trim` works on the result of this function, converting `Option<(&str,&str)>` to `Option<(String,String)>` with any spare whitespace trimmed, or just passes through `None`.

-In the above example, note that blank lines will be automatically ignored, since `split_at_delim` will be `None`, which `trim` passes through.
+In the config file example, note that blank lines will be automatically ignored, since `split_at_delim` will be `None`, which `trim` passes through.

 Another convenience is `is_whitespace` defined on strings.
 This example counts source